Vinit1236/vinit-portfolio/README.md

 Here is my personal portfolio which features some of my resume technical skills.<br/>

-This project was built using these technologies.
+This project was built using these technologies:
 - React.js
 - Node.js
 - Bootstrap
-- CSS3
 - VsCode

 ## Features